shikhu51197/url-Shortner/README.md

 💫Backend (Node.js)

         The backend is a Node.js server using Express, MongoDB for data storage, bcrypt for password hashing, and JSON Web Tokens (JWT) for authentication.
-        The URL shortening logic involves hashing the original URL using the object-hash library.Enter the original URL in the provided input field.
+        The URL shortening logic involves hashing the original URL using the object-hash library.
+        Enter the original URL in the provided input field.
         Click the "Shorten URL" button to generate a shortened URL.
         Copy the shortened URL and share it as needed.
         Users accessing the shortened URL will be redirected to the original long URL.

 Endpoints: